 Buying the items separately, I can make my own wine barrel sink for a fraction of the cost.

-The sink is from faucetsdirect.com for approximately $200, but there are also some great options on Amazon that I have a link to below because some are actually less expensive and more colorful than mine.
+The sink is from faucetsdirect.com for approximately $200, but there are also some great options on Amazon that I have a link to here because some are actually less expensive and more colorful than mine.

 The wine barrel is from from our local winery, which is called Lakeridge winery.
 The barrel was approximately $120.